Fortress of Solitude

 The biggest problem, however, is the Tennis World Tour 2 ball.
 During a match, the ball tends to disappear in between the brightly lit courts.

 At first, I thought a bigger television would counter the issue.
 However, even on a 55″ 4K TV, it was challenging to follow the ball as it moved up and down the court.
-And even on the easiest setting, this issue remains.
+And even in the easiest setting, this issue remains.

 Tennis World Tour 2 Review - Double Fault